cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 -   `trial_id`: _str_ - The UUID of the trial to join.
 -   `endpoint`: _Endpoint instance_ - Details of the connection to the Orchestrator.
 -   `impl_name`: _str_ - **deprecated**
 -   `actor_name`: _str_ - Name of the actor joining the trial.
 If `None`, `actor_class` will be used to find the actor to join.
-The name must match an active actor in the trial as found in the trial parameters in the sections `trial_params:actors:name` with `trial_params:actors:endpoint` set to "client".
+The name must match an active actor in the trial as found in the trial parameters in the sections `trial_params:actors:name` with `trial_params:actors:endpoint` set to "cogment://client".
 -   `actor_class`: _str_ - The class of actor to join the trial.
 If `None`, `actor_name` will be used to find the actor to join.
-The class must match an active actor in the trial as found in the trial parameters in the sections `trial_params:actors:actor_class` with `trial_params:actors:endpoint` set to "client".
+The class must match an active actor in the trial as found in the trial parameters in the sections `trial_params:actors:actor_class` with `trial_params:actors:endpoint` set to "cogment://client".

 Return: None